athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

     simple naive and averaging strategies for time series forecasting with univariate data.
 After completing this tutorial, you will know:

-     How to develop a framework for grid searching simple models from scratch using walk- forward validation.
+    - How to develop a framework for grid searching simple models from scratch using walk- forward validation.

-ˆ How to grid search simple model hyperparameters for daily time series data for births.
+- How to grid search simple model hyperparameters for daily time series data for births.

-     How to grid search simple model hyperparameters for monthly time series data for shampoo sales, car sales, and temperature.
+    - How to grid search simple model hyperparameters for monthly time series data for shampoo sales, car sales, and temperature.

 Let’s get started.